notzozer/JS-blockchain/README.md

-1- check if the current block hash is equal to its caluclated hash 2- checks for the previous hash is also equal to its calculated hash 3-lastly check for the link between the blocks
+1- check if the current block hash is equal to its caluclated hash 2- checks for the previous hash is also equal to its calculated hash 3-lastly check for the link between the blocks 4-checks if the transactions are valid through the method
 ```Javascript

 class Transaction{